GarettMorrison/AutoCode/README.md

-## This is my set of useful or interesting Autocad scripts
+## Homemade useful or interesting Autocad scripts

 ### AutoLisp_Tools
 A set of tools for for processing files for laser cutting